tiran/defusedxml/README.md

 network access by default but still allow entity expansion with local file access by default.
 Local files are either referenced with a `file://` URL or by a file path (either relative or absolute).
+Additionally, lxml's `libxml2` has catalog support.
+XML catalogs like `/etc/xml/catalog` are XML files, which map schema URIs to local files.

 An attacker may be able to access and download all files that can be read by the application process.
 This may include critical configuration